Alexander Technique and Performance Coaching Resources

 Sign up for my weekly newsletter

-First, you could sign up for my weekly newsletter.
+First, you could sign up for my newsletter.
 Each week you’ll receive an email from me containing my most recent blog post, plus information about upcoming classes, book recommendations and more.
-I’m also about to create a special subscriber-only resource area where you’ll find extra useful stuff.
-If you like the sound of that, just fill in the form below.
+You will also receive, free of charge, my eBook Four Words to Conquer Stage Fright.

 Join with me on Facebook